 Many of our clients who have hip prosthesis wonder if they should have an image taken even though they are not experiencing any pain.
 A new study suggests that may not be a bad idea.

-Published in the May issue of The Journal of Bone and Joint Surgery, researchers find that an MRI (magnetic resonance imaging) may actually detect metal debris in the body before it causes pain that is expected to follow.
+Published in the May issue of The Journal of Bone and Joint Surgery, researchers find that an MRI (magnetic resonance imaging) may actually detect metal debris in the body before it causes pain and tissue damage that is expected to follow.

 This is important.